kubernetes/contributor-site/content/en/blog/2024/sig-api-machinery-spotlight.md

 mechanisms that make Kubernetes so powerful.
 We can't make mistakes like a regression, or an incompatible change, because the blast radius is huge.

-**FSM**: Given this breadth, how do you manage the different aspects of it?
+**FSM: Given this breadth, how do you manage the different aspects of it?**

 **Federico**: We try to organize the large amount of work into smaller areas.
 The working groups and subprojects are part of it.
 Different people on the SIG have their own areas of expertise, and if